wds4/DCoSL/articles/README.md

 Start with the goal and work backwards.

-## The destination: Imagine
+## Imagine

+Companion to the Destination article.
 Illustrations from the user perepective of a world where knowledge is curated in a decentralized fashion.

 ## Roadmap: Major Milestones